HabitatFramework/UserGuide/appendix/appendix.rst

 Optimising Performance
 ======================

 The Habitat and Land Use (HLU) GIS Tool has been optimised as far as possible and there are no simple technological enhancements that can be made to significantly improve performance.
 It is important therefore to ensure performance is optimised wherever possible through user configuration and operation.
-The following section suggests some simple approaches to improving performance.
+The following suggestions show some simple approaches to improving performance.

 Creation of ArcGIS Map Document or MapInfo Workspace
 ----------------------------------------------------